 Mirrored Queues - Blocking synchronization, multiple queues, multiple cores

 It’s not just the consistent hashing exchange that does this.
-Now we can say, well I’ve got 10 keys – which means I’ve got 10 masters.
+Now we can say, well I’ve got 10 keys – which means I’ve got 10 leaders.
 And this is a larger cluster as well, because if I am worried about this.
 Then I can just distribute the same amount of data over more service and over more queues.
 Now, why ever more queues?

 Because each queue is linked to a core, and one of the bottlenecks in synchronization is CPU.
 So if you’ve got 3 or 5 or 10 gigs of data to synchronize and it’s on one core – then that could be your bottleneck.
 But, we can now leverage multiple cores on multiple servers.
-So when we lose a node and we’ve promoted a couple of mirrors to masters, when we’ve created another couple of mirrors that are empty, we can now synchronize much faster because we’ve got smaller queues.
+So when we lose a node and we’ve promoted a couple of mirrors to leaders, when we’ve created another couple of mirrors that are empty, we can now synchronize much faster because we’ve got smaller queues.
 And each one is a separate core and we can get much better parallelization of our synchronization.

 But, you can now figure all of that out when it comes to QuorumQueues, which will not throw away all their data.